-Darden is the biggest casual dining restaurant group in North America, and indeed in the world, with almost 1,700 mostly wholly owned outlets in the US and Canada under seven brands.
-The biggest and best-known are Italian restaurant chain Olive Garden, with close to 850 outlets and system sales of $3.9bn in ye 2017, and LongHorn Steakhouse, with 490 sites and $1.6bn.
-Red Lobster, the oldest of the group's brands and the original flagship of the business, was sold to private equity firm Golden Gate Capital in 2014 following several years of slow decline.
+Darden is the biggest casual dining restaurant group in North America, and indeed in the world, with 1,785 outlets in the US under eight brands, as well as a small number of outlets in Canada and a few international markets, the latter mostly franchised.
+The biggest and best-known brands are Italian restaurant chain Olive Garden, with 866 outlets in the US (including 6 in Canada) and system sales of $4.3bn in ye 2019, and LongHorn Steakhouse, with 514 sites and $1.8bn.
+Olive Garden is the 15th biggest restaurant chain in the US by sales, and became the leader in the casual dining segment for the first time in 2018, overtaking Applebee's.
+Longhorn Steakhouse ranks 38th overall.
+The remaining six chains are significantly smaller by both outlets and revenues.
+Red Lobster, the original flagship of the group, was sold to private equity firm Golden Gate Capital in 2014 following several years of slow decline.
 That chain was first launched by entrepreneur Bill Darden in Florida in 1968.
 The fledgling business was acquired two later by General Mills, and expanded rapidly.
 The company began to experiment with alternative formats in the early 1980s.
 Some worked; others didn't and were shuttered.
 Italian chain Olive Garden, launched in 1982, has proved to be the group's most successful concept.
 It overtook Red Lobster by outlets in 2009 and now accounts for more than half of group sales.
 Other surviving brands include Caribbean-themed Bahama Breeze and grill/wine bar Seasons 52.
 General Mills spun off Darden Restaurants as an independent company in 1995.
 In 2007, the group acquired LongHorn Steakhouses and Capital Grille.
 Other acquired businesses include the somewhat smaller Eddie V's and Yard House.
 In 2017, the group acquired Cheddar's Scratch Kitchen, now its third biggest chain by outlets.
-Eugene Lee succeeded Clarence Otis as CEO of Darden in 2014, following the sale of Red Lobster.
-Group revenues for ye May 2017 were $7.2bn.
-Subscribers may access account assignments and contact information.
-The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
-Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.
+Gene Lee succeeded Clarence Otis as CEO of Darden in 2014, following the sale of Red Lobster.
+Group revenues for ye May 2019 were $8.5bn, with net income of $713m.

 Which agencies handle advertising for Darden?
 Find out more from the Adbrands Account Assignments database